What Associate degree programs are available at San Joaquin Delta College (SJDC)?

 on the application.
 Please read all of the documents carefully and follow the instructions.

 What do I do after I receive the I-20?

 Once the I-20 is received, you are required to pay the SEVIS I-901 Fee.
-The fee is paid online at the Department of Homeland Security, U.S. Immigration and Customs Enforcement (ICE) web site.
-For complete information on the SEVIS I-901 Fee, please visit the U.S. Immigration and Customs Enforcement (ICE) web site.
+For complete information on the SEVIS I-901 Fee, including a tutorial, please visit the Study in the States web site.
 You must have proof you have paid the I-901 fee in order to apply for an F-1/Student Visa at the

 nearest US Embassy or Consulate.
 For step-by-step instructions on how to apply for an F-1 visa, please click onthe following link to the Education USA web site: